 Jocelyn Létourneau holds the Canada Research Chair in contemporary Quebec History at Laval University, Quebec City.
 He is a member of the Institute for Advanced Study, Princeton, N.J., a fellow of the Royal Society of Canada, and a fellow of the Trudeau Foundation, with degrees from Laval University and the University of Toronto.
 He studies the development of historical consciousness in youth, the politics of history, and the relations between memory and identity.
 As a Fulbright Fellow at Stanford, his focus was Young Quebecers and Their History of Quebec: Relationship with the Past and Historical Consciousness.
 Among his publications (most of which appear in French) are A History for the Future: Rewriting Memory and Identity in Quebec (McGill-Queen's U. Press, 2004); "Young people's assimilation of a collective historical memory," with Sabrina Moisan, in Peter Seixas (ed.), Theorizing Historical Consciousness (Toronto, UTP, 2004) "Canadians and their pasts: An Exploration in historical consciousness," with Margaret Conrad and David Northrup, The Public Historian, 31(1) (Feb.
 2009).

-Matthias Martens is a postdoctoral fellow in the interdisciplinary research group Successful Matching of School Learning: Understanding and Optimization, a graduate program funded by the German Research Foundation, He earned his Ph.D. in history education from Georg-August University in Göttingen, Germany.
+Matthias Martens is a research associate at the Institute for Pedagogy of Secondary Schools at Goethe University of Frankfurt.
+Previously he worked with the interdisciplinary research group Successful Matching of School Learning: Understanding and Optimization, a graduate program funded by the German Research Foundation.
+He earned his Ph.D. in history education from Georg-August University in Göttingen, Germany.
 His research focuses on students’ historical understanding, particularly their ability to navigate conflicting historical accounts and interpretations.
 He enjoys jogging, cooking, reading, and traveling.

-Sabine Moller is a Professor of History Education at Flensburg University.
+Sabine Moller is a Professor of History at Humboldt University of Berlin.
+Previously, she was a Professor of History Education at Flensburg University.
 She studies aspects of historical consciousness such as family recollections, historical feature films, and politics of memory.
 A Fellow of the German Research Foundation (DFG), she served as a visiting scholar at Stanford between 2007-2009 examining the interrelationship between historical feature films and viewers’ historical consciousness.
 She earned her Ph.D. (a comparison of East and West German memories of World War II) in social sciences from the University of Hanover.
 From 2002-2005, she was coordinator of the Traditions of Historical Consciousness Project, located at the Center for Interdisciplinary Memory Research.
 Her pastimes include biking through Europe and visiting American parks.
-Sabine maintains a personal homepage.

 Dr. Laura Valledor is assistant professor at the Pontifical Catholic University of Chile School of Education, where she heads the MA program in education.
 She earned her BA in history and teacher education and her doctorate in education, all from the Pontifical Catholic University.
 Her research focuses on the relationship between adolescents’ comprehension of historical time and their social background.
 Laura has also organized collaborations between historians and school teachers on how to foster historical thinking among their students.
 Laura was in residence at Stanford in Summer 2013, working on the design of a new MA program on teaching history and social sciences.
 Laura enjoys spending quality time with her family.